MKLab-ITI/pygrank/documentation/documentation.md

 for undirected graphs and column-wise normalization that follows a true probabilistic formulation of transition probabilities for directed graphs, such as `DiGraph` instances.
-The type of normalization can be manually edited by passing a `normalization` argument to constructors of ranking algorithms.
+The type of normalization can be specified by passing a `normalization` argument to constructors of ranking algorithms.
 This parameter can assume values of:
 * *"auto"* for the above-described default behavior